risk-first/website/menagerie/Software-Dependency-Risk.md

 ### Interfaces

 The interface of a tool is the part we touch and interact with.
-By striving for simplicity, the interface reduces [Communication Risk](Communication-Risk).
+By striving for simplicity, the interface reduces [Communication Risk](Communication-Risk).  <!-- tweet-end -->

-The interface of a system expands when you ask it to do a wide variety of things.
-An easy-to-use drill does one thing well: it turns drill-bits at useful levels of torque for drilling holes and sinking screws.
+The interface of a system expands when you ask it to do a wide variety of things. <!-- tweet-end -->  An easy-to-use drill does one thing well: it turns drill-bits at useful levels of torque for drilling holes and sinking screws.
 But if you wanted it to also operate as a lathe, a sander or a strimmer (all basically mechanical things going round) you would have to sacrifice the ergonomic simplicity for a more complex interface, probably including adapters, extensions, handles and so on.

 So, we now have split complexity into two:
  - The inner complexity of the tool (how it works internally, it's own [Kolmogorov Complexity](Complexity-Risk#Kolmogorov-Complexity)).